SitePen/dgrid/doc/usage/Styling-dgrid.md

 * `ui-state-default`: Applied to each row element
 * `ui-state-active`: Applied to selected rows or cells
 * `ui-state-highlight`: Applied to a row for a short time when the contents are changed (or it is newly created)

+## The `dgrid-autoheight` class

+There are various cases where it is desirable for a grid to adjust its height according to its contents.  dgrid contains styles for this under the `.dgrid-autoheight` selector.
+Making a grid's height size to fit is as simple as adding the `dgrid-autoheight` class to the DOM node used to create the grid, or passing it via the `className` property to the instance.

+**Note:** Using the `dgrid-autoheight` class with `OnDemandList` is **not** recommended, as `OnDemandList` will end up ultimately rendering all of the grid's rows anyway, page by page.  `dgrid-autoheight` works well with `Pagination`.
+If you are really interested in rendering all store data at once into an auto-height list or grid, have a look at our [tutorial](http://dojofoundation.org/packages/dgrid/tutorials/0.4/single_query) on the subject.